-Eva Hesse was born in Hamburg, Germany, on January 11, 1936, to educated Jewish parents, Wilhelm Hesse, a criminal lawyer, and the artistic Ruth Marcus House.
+Eva Hesse was born in Hamburg, Germany, on January 11, 1936 to educated Jewish parents, Wilhelm Hesse, a criminal lawyer, and the artistic Ruth Marcus House.
 In 1938, to escape the Nazis, she and her sister Helen (later Helen Charash), who was three years older, were separated from their parents.
 The next year the family made it to New York.
 There her mother, severely depressed, took her own life in 1946, a year after her divorce from Wilhelm Hesse and his subsequent remarriage to Eva Nathanson.

-The legacies of the Holocaust and of her disastrous family history were the horrible fears and anxieties that Hesse battled throughout her life.
+The legacies of the Holocaust and of her disastrous family history were the subjects of the horrible fears and anxieties which Hesse battled throughout her life.
 Creative and “difficult” in her youth, she found much of her artistic identity outside her formal education.
 She graduated from the High School of Industrial Arts in 1952.
 She then attended Pratt Institute of Design for one and a half years and Cooper Union for three years, graduating in 1957.
 In 1959, she received her B.F.A. from the Yale School of Art and Architecture and immediately moved back to New York.
 There she continued an intense regimen of drawing and painting, attending exhibitions, and reading art history and twentieth-century literature.
 She also began to establish herself among her peers, including Sol LeWitt and Mel Bochner.
 In 1961, Hesse married the well-known American sculptor Tom Doyle.